-In a situation like this, the EU Member State, Switzerland, Norway, Iceland and Liechtenstein will transfer the pension to you if you choose to live in Lithuania.
+In a situation like this, the EU Member States, Switzerland, Norway, Iceland and Liechtenstein will transfer the pension to you if you choose to live in Lithuania.

 The Republic of Lithuania has also concluded bilateral international agreements on social security with Russia, Belarus, Ukraine and Canada, regulating the granting and payment of pensions to recipients.
 Currently, an agreement is being negotiated with the USA.

-When a person moves to Lithuania from Canada, Ukraine and Belarus, provided the pension has already been granted in the above mentioned countries, the payment of pension is continued by the respective countries.
+When a person moves to Lithuania from Canada, Moldova, Ukraine and Belarus, provided the pension has already been granted in the above-mentioned countries, the payment of the pension is continued by the respective countries.

 If you worked in several EU Member States (for example – in Germany AND Lithuania), you may have acquired the right to qualify for a pension in each of them.
-The work period from abroad does not disappear but is included into social insurance period when counting the pension in Lithuania.
-However, the size of the pension is calculated only taking into consideration the work record in Lithuania.
-If the person has worked in Lithuania, let’s say, 10 years, and 5 (or more) years has worked in Germany – he will be eligible to get and old age pension in Lithuania, but Lithuania will pay only for those 10 years, whereas Germany – for the remaining five.
+The work period from abroad does not disappear but is included in the social insurance period when counting the pension in Lithuania.
+However, the size of the pension is calculated only by taking into consideration the work record in Lithuania.
+If the person has worked in Lithuania, let’s say, 10 years and 5 (or more) years has worked in Germany – he will be eligible to get an old age pension in Lithuania, but Lithuania will pay only for those 10 years, whereas Germany – for the remaining five.
 For more information please visit Sodra website.